English 中文 Français Deutsch Italiano 日本語 Português Русский Español|

 As we approach the tiny Navajo settlement of Kayenta, the mesas and buttes for which the area is so well known start coming into view.
 Soon you can just about picture yourself in a scene from an old Western movie as we travel towards Monument Valley Navajo Tribal Park, as it is officially known.

-Day 1 - Monument Valley tour - About two hours
+Day 1 - Monument Valley tour - About 2.5 hours

 | ||Up next is a tour of Monument Valley, conducted by a Navajo guide, in an off road vehicle.
 Visitors love to see the buttes, mesas and other sandstone formations that are so prevalent in the Monument Valley area.
 Monument Valley is actually not really a valley at all, but a relatively flat plain surrounded by red cliffs, with the buttes, as well as the remnants of ancient volcanoes, towering from the earth.|